Suchismita-Deb/Suchismita-Deb.github.io/content/post/Content.md

 Explain Leader Election.
 How would you implement it in a microservices-based system?
 What are the trade-offs between CQRS and traditional CRUD-based systems?
 How does a Distributed Message Queue (like Kafka) handle backpressure?

+Design a URL shortener (like Bit.ly).
+Design a distributed rate limiter.
+Design a key-value store (like Redis).
+Design a global notification system.
+Design a load balancer.
+Design a scalable search engine.
+Design a messaging queue (like Kafka).
+Design a sharding strategy for a database.
+Design an API Gateway.
+Design a real-time chat application (like WhatsApp).
+Design a distributed file storage system (like Google Drive).
+Design a content delivery network (CDN).
+Design a ride-sharing service (like Uber).
+Design a Youtube.
+Design a Amazon.

+Tic Tac Toe Game.
+Parking Lot.
+ATM.
+Snake Game.
+Loggin System.
+Hashmap Internals..
+Book My Show.
+Splitwise.
+Uber.
+Chess Game.
+File Systems.
+Message Queue.
+Inventory Management System.
+Calendar.
+Stack Overflow.